School of Civil and Environmental Engineering, and Construction Management

 CE 6313.
 Hydrologic Modeling and Analysis.
 (3-0) 3 Credit Hours.

 This course will address hydrological modeling (both theory and practical applications with focus on the latter) and related issues.
 Multimedia and advanced visualization will be used in lectures and class work.
 Most of the course is dedicated to hands-on, problem-oriented applications using a variety of practical techniques.
 It will provide students with the knowledge and tools necessary to use data derived from geographical information systems (GIS) to develop hydrologic estimates needed for different applications.
 (Formerly CE 6013.
 Credit cannot be earned for both CE 6313 and CE 6013.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6343.
 Water Resources Systems Analysis.
 (3-0) 3 Credit Hours.

 Systems Analysis methods use algorithmic and mathematical approaches for problem-solving.
 These are powerful methods that can be applied to solve complex design and management problems for water resources systems and other engineering areas.
 This class will focus on optimization methods, such as linear programming, integer programming, nonlinear programming, genetic algorithms, and dynamic programming, and their application to water resources systems.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6363.
 Advanced Fluid Mechanics.
 (3-0) 3 Credit Hours.

 This course will be theory oriented with advanced mathematical and physical concepts.
 Starting with basic conservation laws and constitutive equations of fluid mechanics and flow kinematics, the course will first cover ideal (inviscid) flows and then viscous flows of incompressible fluids.
 Two-dimensional potential flows will be covered as part of ideal fluid flows.
 Exact solutions and low-Reynolds number approximate solutions of Navier-Stokes equations will be covered as part of viscous fluid flows.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6383.
 Global Change.
 (3-0) 3 Credit Hours.

 Changes in the global distribution of plants and animals and the causes of the changes will be examined.
 Factors that are apparently coupled to changes in the atmosphere and environmental temperature will be examined.
 (Formerly CE 6113.
-Same as ES 5043 and GEO 5043.
-Credit can be earned for only one of the following: CE 6383, CE 6113, ES 5043, or GEO 5043.)
-Differential Tuition: $165.
+Same as ES 5043.
+Credit can be earned for only one of the following: CE 6383, CE 6113, or ES 5043.)
+This course has Differential Tuition.

 CE 6453.
 Pavement Sustainability.
 (3-0) 3 Credit Hours.

 This course provides design tools that will encourage the use of sustainable pavement materials and structures, such as permeable pavements, rubber asphalt, recycled asphalt pavement (RAP), recycled asphalt shingles (RAS) and alternative cement binders.
 The course covers potential multiple use of asphalt pavement roadways to have a considerable impact on energy production, fuel consumption, reduced greenhouse gas (GHG) emissions, and life-cycle costs.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6503.
 Landfill Design.
 (3-0) 3 Credit Hours.

 The course will include principles of waste disposal, sanitary landfill site assessment, in-depth design, construction, operation and maintenance of sanitary landfill including landfill gas and leachate management and groundwater monitoring issues close to landfills.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6513.
 Advanced Foundation Engineering.
 (3-0) 3 Credit Hours.

 This course is an extension of CE 5563 Foundation Engineering and covers advanced foundation theories and analytical methods.
 In addition, this course will cover latest advancements in foundation testing such as statnamic test and Osterberg tests.
 The concept of sustainability in foundation design will also be introduced in this course.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6533.
 Remediation Geotechnics.
 (3-0) 3 Credit Hours.

 Application of geotechnical engineering to the disposal of wastes, remediation of polluted sites containing contaminated soil and groundwater.
-Topics include subsurface exploration techniques and geotechnically-oriented remedial action technologies including pump and treat method, soil vapor extractions, air sparging, PRBs, etc. Differential Tuition: $165.
+Topics include subsurface exploration techniques and geotechnically-oriented remedial action technologies including pump and treat method, soil vapor extractions, air sparging, PRBs, etc. This course has Differential Tuition.

 CE 6603.
 Fate and Transport of Contaminants in the Environment.
 (3-0) 3 Credit Hours.

 The course deals with the hydrodynamics of mixing and transport, as well as the interaction of mixing and various reaction rate processes.
 Applications in the course will include water and wastewater treatment, groundwater pollution, and transport and mixing in rivers, lakes and reservoirs.
 (Formerly CE 6103 and CE 6053 Topic 1: Fate and Transport of Contaminants in Environmental System.
 Credit can be earned for only one of the following CE 6603, CE 6103, or CE 6053 Fate and Transport of Contaminants in Environmental System.)
-Differential Tuition: $165.
-Course fees: LRE1 $25; STSE $30.
+This course has Differential Tuition.

 CE 6621.
 Graduate Seminar in Environmental Science and Engineering.
 (1-0) 1 Credit Hour.

 Will include presentations of current research by faculty and invited guests who are experts in various aspects of research in the environmental sciences and engineering, and advanced graduate students who are about to complete their dissertation research.
 The grade report for the course is either “CR” (satisfactory) or “NC” (unsatisfactory).
 May be repeated for credit.
 (Formerly CE 6221.
 Same as ES 5981.)
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 6951.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Written permission from the instructor and the student’s Advisory Committee.
+Prerequisite: Written permission from the instructor and the student’s Advisory Committee.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the student's program of study.
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 6952.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Written permission from the instructor and the student’s Advisory Committee.
+Prerequisite: Written permission from the instructor and the student’s Advisory Committee.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the student's program of study.
-Differential Tuition: $110.
+This course has Differential Tuition.

 CE 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Written permission from the instructor and the student’s Advisory Committee.
+Prerequisite: Written permission from the instructor and the student’s Advisory Committee.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not normally available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the student's program of study.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 6961.
 Comprehensive Examination.
 (0-0) 1 Credit Hour.

 Prerequisite: Written permission from the student’s Advisory Committee.
 The comprehensive examination course is intended as a 1 semester credit hour substitute for the Master of Science degree in Civil Engineering thesis or the Master of Civil Engineering graduate seminar.
 Students may register for this course in a semester in which the examination is to be taken, if they are not enrolled in other courses.
 The grade report for the course is either “CR” (satisfactory performance on the Comprehensive Examination) or “NC” (unsatisfactory performance on the Comprehensive Examination).
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 6991.
 Graduate Seminar in Civil Engineering.
 (1-0) 1 Credit Hour.

 Will include presentations of current research by faculty and invited guests who are experts in various aspects of research in civil engineering, and advanced graduate students who are about to complete their dissertation research.
 May be repeated for credit.
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 7211.
 Doctoral Research.
 (0-0) 1 Credit Hour.

-Prerequisites: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
 Research work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but no more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 7212.
 Doctoral Research.
 (0-0) 2 Credit Hours.

-Prerequisites: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
 Research work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but no more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $110.
+This course has Differential Tuition.

 CE 7213.
 Doctoral Research.
 (0-0) 3 Credit Hours.

-Prerequisites: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, consent of advisor; for ESE Ph.D. students, admission to Doctoral candidacy; consent of the student’s Dissertation Committee and consent of the DSC.
 Research work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but no more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $165.
+This course has Differential Tuition.

 CE 7311.
 Doctoral Dissertation.
 (0-0) 1 Credit Hour.

-Prerequisites: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
 Dissertation work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but not more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $55.
+This course has Differential Tuition.

 CE 7312.
 Doctoral Dissertation.
 (0-0) 2 Credit Hours.

-Prerequisites: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
 Dissertation work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but not more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $110.
+This course has Differential Tuition.

 CE 7313.
 Doctoral Dissertation.
 (0-0) 3 Credit Hours.

-Prerequisites: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
+Prerequisite: For CE Ph.D. students, successful defense of comprehensive exam; for ESE Ph.D. students, successful defense of the oral defense; consent of the student’s Dissertation Committee and consent of the DSC.
 Dissertation work carried out by the student under the supervision of their Dissertation Committee.
 May be repeated as necessary, but not more than 15 hours may be applied to the Doctoral degree.
-Differential Tuition: $165.
+This course has Differential Tuition.

 Construction Science and Management (CSM) Courses